 Comparison of drugs

-Many patients, for medical reasons, ask the main question, which is better to buy Ciprofloxacin or Amoxiclav, which antibiotic to give their preference to?
-Both medicines are indicated to be taken for angina, tonsillitis, pharyngitis, laryngitis, and other infectious diseases of the lower respiratory tract.
+Many patients, for medical reasons, ask the main question, what is better to buy Ciprofloxacin or Amoxiclav, which antibiotic should you give your preference to?
+Both medications are indicated for angina, tonsillitis, pharyngitis, laryngitis, and others. infectious diseases lower respiratory tract.

-These antibiotics fell into the category of "good medicine" and are recommended for use in adults and children, according to the prescribed dosages.
-When prescribing an antibiotic, it is important to be guided not so much by the instructions for use as by the recommendations of the attending physician.
+These antibiotics fell into the category of " good medicine", are recommended for use by adults and children, according to the prescribed dosages.
+When prescribing an antibiotic agent, it is important to be guided not so much by the instructions for use as by the recommendations of the attending physician.
 Below are the main differences between the two medications that will help the patient make the right choice.

-1. Amoxiclav is a prominent representative of the penicillin series, while the drug Ciprofloxacin belongs to the pharmacological group of broad-profile antibiotics-fluoroquinolones.
+1. Amoxiclav is a bright representative of the penicillin series, while the medical drug Ciprofloxacin belongs to the pharmacological group of broad-spectrum fluoroquinolone antibiotics.

-2. The active components of Amoxiclav are amoxicillin and clavulanic acid, which support the therapeutic effect of the antibiotic.
-The active ingredient of Ciprofloxacin is ciprofloxacin, which inhibits the activity of the enzyme responsible for the synthesis of bacterial DNA.
+2. The active components of Amoxiclav are amoxicillin and clavulanic acid, which maintains the therapeutic effect of the antibiotic.
+The active substance of ciprofloxacin is ciprofloxacin, which inhibits the activity of the enzyme responsible for the synthesis of bacterial DNA.

-3. Appointment of Amoxiclav is appropriate with increased activity of staphylococci, streptococci, echinococci, proteus, shigella.
-Taking the medicine Ciprofloxacin is more suitable for infections with gram-positive and gram-negative bacteria.
+3. The appointment of Amoxiclav is appropriate for increased activity of staphylococci, streptococci, echinococci, proteus, shigella.
+Taking the medication Ciprofloxacin is more suitable for infection with gram-positive and gram-negative bacteria.

-4. The use of Amoxiclav is appropriate when carrying a fetus when the daily dosage is agreed with the attending physician.
-The second antibiotic of a wide profile during pregnancy and breastfeeding is contraindicated to use.
+4. The use of Amoxiclav is appropriate when carrying a fetus when the daily dosages are agreed with the attending physician.
+The second broad profile antibiotic during pregnancy and breastfeeding is contraindicated.

-5. Oral administration of Amoxiclav is approved for use by patients from 3 months of age, while treatment with Ciprofloxacin is allowed from the age of 18 of the patient.
+5. Oral administration of Amoxiclav is allowed for use by patients from the age of 3 months, while treatment with Ciprofloxacin is allowed starting from the age of 18 years of the patient.

-These tablets help to successfully cure throat infections, and many patients over 18 years of age have turned to his help.
-Doctors warn about side effects due to the systemic effect of the antibiotic, but in practice such anomalies are extremely rare.
+These tablets help to successfully cure infectious lesions of the throat, and many patients over 18 years of age have turned to him for help.
+Doctors warn about side effects due to the systemic action of the antibiotic, but in practice such anomalies are extremely rare.
 Reviews from specialists are positive, but here is what patients write after the course of treatment:

-- The drug Ciprofloxacin is reliable, the improvements began as early as 3 days after the start of the intake, although before that for almost a week I could not get out of bed, the temperature was very high, I was constantly nauseous, I did not eat anything.
+- The drug Ciprofloxacin is reliable, improvements began already on the 3rd day after the start of the intake, although before that I could not get out of bed for almost a week, the temperature was very high, I constantly felt sick, I did not eat anything.

-- The antibiotic, when taken orally, does not cause side effects, helps to overcome angina.
-In this way, I cured tonsillitis in a week, it is still not recommended to take the medication by mouth for longer.
+- Antibiotic when taken orally does not cause side effects helps to overcome angina.
+In this way, I cured tonsillitis in a week, it is still not recommended to take the medication inside for longer.

 Reviews about Amoxiclav

-Real notes about a characteristic medication on thematic forums are often left by young parents who gave Amoxiclav to their children.
+Real notes about a characteristic medication on thematic forums are more often left by young parents who gave Amoxiclav to their children.
 There are no complaints about such home treatment, the antibiotic acts gently and purposefully.
-Here's what patients write:
+Here's what patients say:

-- In this way, in 5 days I cured a child's angina at 2 years old, acted strictly according to the indications and recommendations of the pediatrician.
-I am satisfied with the treatment, there were no complications.
+- In this way, in 5 days, she cured a 2-year-old child with a sore throat, acted strictly according to the indications and recommendations of the pediatrician.
+Satisfied with the treatment, there were no complications.

 What's better?

-The answer to this question depends on the medical indication, the age of the patient and the individual characteristics of each organism.
-For example, Amoxiclav or analogs of the drug are allowed to be given to young children, pregnant women with the obvious benefits of such an appointment.
+The answer to this question depends on medical indications, the age of the patient and the individual characteristics of each organism.
+For example, Amoxiclav or analogues of the drug are allowed to be given to young children who are pregnant with the obvious benefit of such an appointment.
 If it is not Amoxiclav, Flemoxin Solutab infections and Augmentin are successfully treated.

 Ciprofloxacin is a more serious antibiotic with severe contraindications and an extensive list of side effects.
-Its full analogue, identical in chemical composition, is Tsiprolet, produced in the form of tablets.
-Both medications should be prescribed by a doctor to patients over 18 years of age, while individually adjusting the daily dose.
-Otherwise, symptoms of overdose are observed, represented by increased side effects.
+Its complete analogue, identical in chemical composition, is Tsiprolet, produced in the form of tablets.
+Both medications should be prescribed by a doctor to patients over 18 years of age, while individually adjusting daily doses.
+Otherwise, overdose symptoms are observed, represented by increased side effects.

 What is more efficient?

-Both antibiotics are highly effective, but taking them in the same intensive care regimen is categorically contraindicated.
-An increase in the concentration of active components of synthetic origin in the blood leads to poisoning of the whole organism.
-Due to the systemic effect of both medications, side effects can affect the state of the nervous system, digestive tract organs, cardiovascular and respiratory systems.
+Both antibiotics are highly effective, but take them in the same regimen intensive care absolutely contraindicated.
+Increasing concentration active ingredients synthetic origin in the blood leads to poisoning of the whole organism.
+Due to the systemic action of both medications, side effects may affect the condition nervous system, gastrointestinal tract, cardiovascular and respiratory systems.

 Each patient independently determines which antibiotic is best.
-Amoxiclav acts mildly, but the therapeutic effect does not come immediately.
-The action of Ciprofloxacin is more radical and targeted, but the number of complaints from patients about such an appointment is much greater in extensive medical practice.
-Otherwise, the last word is with the specialist.
+Amoxiclav acts gently, but the therapeutic effect does not occur immediately.
+The action of Ciprofloxacin is more radical and targeted, but the number of complaints from patients about such an appointment is much larger in extensive medical practice.
+In the rest, the last word for the specialist.

 Rate Ciprofloxacin or Amoxiclav?!